Precision Machine is the mechanism by which a substance such as the plastic mold part is machined while a closely tolerance is maintained.

 For the cutting tool to execute its mission, it has to be shifted to specific directions to make the right cut.

-This primary motion is called the “cutting speed.”
-The workpiece can also be moved, known as the secondary motion of “feed.”
+The key movement is called the “cutting velocity.”
+The workpiece can also be shifted, known as the feed movement.

 WHAT IS LATHING?